 Making a difference

-- 1,370 individual carers were enabled to take a break from caring, purchase an essential household item or learn a new skill that would benefit them in their caring roles.
+- Our grants enabled 1,331 carers to take a break from caring, purchase an essential household item, or learn a new skill.

-- 5,455 carers were able to take part in group events and activities, enabling them to make friends and socialise with other carers.
+- A further 3,305 carers were able to take part in group events and activities, providing them with opportunities to take time away from caring and socialise with other carers, creating new bonds and friendships.

 Working with Carers Trust local carer services which submit the applications on behalf of carers, carers of all ages have been supported, whether they need a household item such as a bed, a break, or the chance to join in support activities with other carers.
 Participating in these projects allowed carers to benefit from peer support, as well as expert information and advice provided through their local Carers Trust Network Partner.